mstenta/farm_sensor_atmospi/README.md

 [Atmospi](http://github.com/mstenta/atmospi) devices.

 Atmospi sensors can be added to farmOS and assigned to areas.
 Sensor readings are displayed in the area details popup in farm maps.
+The Atmospi page is embedded in the sensor view page via an iframe.

 DEPENDENCIES
 ------------